ibm-cloud-docs/openwhisk/openwhisk_about.md

 Now the Controller verifies who you are (*Authentication*) and if you have the privilege to do what you want to do with that entity (*Authorization*).
 The credentials included in the request are verified against the so-called **subjects** database in a **CouchDB** instance.

-In this case, it is checked that the user exists in OpenWhisk’s database and that it has the privilege to invoke the action myAction, which we assumed is an action in a namespace the user owns.
-The latter effectively gives the user the privilege to invoke the action, which is what he wishes to do.
+In this case, it is checked that the user exists in OpenWhisk’s database, and that it has the privilege to invoke the action myAction, which is assumed to be an action in a namespace the user owns.
+The latter effectively gives the user the privilege to invoke the action.

 As everything is sound, the gate opens for the next stage of processing.

 ### Getting the action: CouchDB… again

-As the Controller is now sure the user is allowed in and has the privileges to invoke his action, it actually loads this action (in this case *myAction*) from the **whisks** database in CouchDB.
+As the Controller is now sure that the user is allowed in, and has the privileges to invoke the action, it loads this action (in this case *myAction*) from the **whisks** database in CouchDB.

-The record of the action contains mainly the code to execute (shown above) and default parameters that you want to pass to your action, merged with the parameters you included in the actual invoke request.
-It also contains the resource restrictions imposed on it in execution, such as the memory it is allowed to consume.
+The record of the action contains mainly the code to execute, and default parameters that you want to pass to your action, merged with the parameters you included in the actual invoke request.
+It also contains the resource restrictions that are imposed on it in execution, such as the memory it is allowed to consume.

-In this particular case, our action doesn’t take any parameters (the function’s parameter definition is an empty list), thus we assume we haven’t set any default parameters and haven’t sent any specific parameters to the action, making for the most trivial case from this point-of-view.
+In this particular case, the action doesn’t take any parameters (the function’s parameter definition is an empty list).
+Thus, it is assumed that default parameters are not set, including specific parameters for the action, making for the most trivial case from this point-of-view.

 ### Who’s there to invoke the action: Consul

-The Controller (or more specifically the load balancing part of it) has everything in place now to actually get your code running.
-It needs to know who’s available to do so though. **Consul**, a service discovery, is used to keep track of the executors available in the system by checking their health status continuously.
+The Controller (or more specifically the load balancing part of it) has everything in place now to run your code, however, it needs to know who’s available to do so. **Consul**, a service discovery, is used to monitor available executors in the system by checking their health status continuously.
 Those executors are called **Invokers**.

 The Controller, now knowing which Invokers are available, chooses one of them to invoke the action requested.

-Let’s assume for this case, that the system has 3 Invokers available, Invoker 0 to 2, and that the Controller chose *Invoker 2* to invoke the action at hand.
+Let’s assume for this case, that the system has three Invokers available, Invokers 0 - 2, and that the Controller chose *Invoker 2* to invoke the action at hand.

 ### Please form a line: Kafka